Essendine

-Essendine is a village and civil parish at the eastern end of the county of Rutland in the East Midlands of England, located 5 miles (7 km) north of Stamford and 6 miles (10 km) south of Bourne.
+Essendine is a village and civil parish at the eastern end of the county of Rutland in the East Midlands of England, located 5 mi north of Stamford and 6 mi south of Bourne.
 The population of the civil parish at the 2011 census was 448.
 It lies on the West Glen, close by the earthworks of a small castle.

 The village's name means 'valley of Esa'.